Here is some information about BMX racing to help get you started.

 You can borrow one from the scorers at the canteen to start.

-You can buy them from the club.
+You can buy them from the club and we also have sticker numbers you can purchase.

 Different age groups and age classes are allocated different colours.